jescalan/roots/readme.md

 ### Plugins

 It's pretty straightforward to add a plugin to customize roots' functionality.
-Plugins need only be one file, and can be as short as three lines (many of the core compilers are, actually).
-To create a plugin, just drop a new file, javascript of coffeescript, into `vendor/plugins` that exports "file_type", a string with the file type you are aiming to compile, and a  "compile" method.
-The compile method is a function.
-The function takes two parameters, a helper and a file.
-The helper can be invoked inside the compiler by passing the file to it, and acts as an interface to a bunch of useful variables and methods that can be used to get the compile done very quickly and cleanly.
+Plugins need only be one file, and are frequently less than 10 lines of javascript (many of the core compilers are, actually).
+To create a plugin, just drop a new file, javascript or coffeescript, into `vendor/plugins`.
+The module need only export two methods, `settings` and `compile`.
+The details of these are shown below (in coffeescript, but could just as easily be js as well)

-    // create a new helper by instantiating it with a file as such var helper = new CompileHelper(file)

-    // the helper object will export the following variables helper.file_path
-    helper.file_content
-    helper.extension

-    // and if your file compiles to html, it will also have helper.layout_path
-    helper.layout_content

-    // the helper also exports these methods helper.locals(extra)
-      // => returns all locals, if you pass it one, it will add it to the locals object
-      //    (this is useful particularly for handling layouts) helper.write(content)
+    # this is a sample plugin written in coffeescript
+    # -----------------------------------------------

+    # The settings object should have only two keys - the file type that
+    # you are aiming to compile, and its target output

+    exports.settings =
+      file_type: 'sass'
+      target: 'css'

+    # Compile is handed a list of files that match the filetype declared above,
+    # the project's options as defined in app.coffee, a helper object, and a callback
+    # the callback must be run or everything will break.

+    exports.compile = (files, options, helper, callback) ->

+      # you'll usually want to start by looping through each file, if there are any
+      files && files.forEach (file) ->

+        # the helper module is a very useful tool that exposes a bunch of information
+        # about the file and methods that help with compiling it. more details are
+        # needed here.
+        helper = new helper(file)

+        # you can do your compiling here, however it's done.
+        require('child_process').exec "sass #{helper.file_path}", (err, compiled_sass) ->

-      // => writes the content it's passed to the appropriate file in public/
+          # call helper.write to write the compiled text to the appropriate

-    // note about sample compilers to get an idea of how it's done
+          # file in public/
+          helper.write(compiled_sass) unless err

+          # the callback must be called once everything is done. it takes one optional
+          # parameter detailing any errors that occurred. if the error param evaluates
+          # to true, roots will show the error message on the reloaded page
+          callback(!!err)

 Plugins can be manually installed into vendor/plugins or directly pulled from a github repo using a command like `roots plugin install jenius/roots-sass`, the final parameter being `github-username/repo-name`.
 If you'd like to write a plugin, the command `roots plugin generate` will create a nice starting template inside vendor/plugins.
 All known plugins will be listed on the roots website [link].